 Angie and her husband of 20 years have been residents of Castro Valley for the past 17 years.
 She has always loved animals since she was a child, being that she grew up with every type of critter you can imagine, from Horses to Lizards.

 Angie and her husband currently have over 10 different critter children.
 They have 2 wonderful Labradors, named Rig and Moose, a 50 pound African Sulcata named Sammy, 2 Box Turtles, 3 Red Eared Sliders, several different fish and Koi, and a beautiful chicken named Booty.
 When Angie is not at work assisting doctors in the exam rooms, and helping Dr. Gandolfi in surgeries, she is an avid hunter and outdoors-woman, spending most of her spare time camping and hunting big game all across the United States.

-Angie has been with Castro Valley Companion Animal Hospital since 2007, leaving to get a degree in Phlebotomy and coming back in 2013.
+Angie has been with Castro Valley Companion Animal Hospital since 2007.
 She is dedicated to and does an excellent job of making sure all patients, no matter big or small, are taken care of and given the love they deserve away from home.

 Nicole, or Nikki as we fondly call her, was born in San Francisco, CA and lived there up until she was 12 years old.
 She moved with her family to Fremont, CA in 1993 where she remained until 2000 when she moved to the Central Valley.
 She is a mother of 3, and grandmother of 2, with her eldest son serving our country as a U.S. Marine.
 She is also the mother of a "fur baby" named Sally, a shih tzu.